 (B) Reserved.

-(C) In the case of 2027 through 2031 model year heavy-duty vehicles greater than 14,000 pounds GVWR which are equipped with 2027 through 2030 model year motor vehicle heavy-duty engines, and the 2027 through 2030 model year heavy-duty engines used in such vehicles, (except for diesel-powered heavy-duty vehicles, and motor vehicle engines used in such vehicles), a period of use of seven years, 110,000 miles, or 6,000 hours, whichever first occurs.
+(C) In the case of 2027 and subsequent model year heavy-duty vehicles greater than 14,000 pounds GVWR which are equipped with 2027 and subsequent model year heavy-duty spark-ignition engines, and the 2027 and subsequent model year heavy-duty spark-ignition engines used in such vehicles, a period of use of ten years, 160,000 miles, or 8,000 hours, whichever first occurs.

 However, in no case may these periods be less than the basic mechanical warranty that the manufacturer provides (with or without additional charge) to the purchaser of the engine.
 Extended warranties on select parts do not extend the emissions warranty requirements for the entire engine but only for those parts.
 In cases where responsibility for an extended warranty is shared between the owner and the manufacturer, the portion of the emissions warranty extending beyond the minimum mileages listed above shall also be shared in the same manner as specified in the warranty agreement.